 Each day you will prepare a multi-course menu centered around a key theme, and twice throughout the week you’ll cook with a notable Bay Area chef as your guest instructor.
 The week culminates in you and your classmates turning the kitchen into a ‘restaurant’ for your friends and family.
 With your instructor, you’ll design and execute a menu to serve, showcasing your incredible new skills.

 This week is a great companion to our Teen Pastry Arts Experience!
 This class also makes a great holiday gift.

 This class is restricted to high school students only and this policy will be enforced.
-We recognize there are many talented pre-teen aspiring cooks out there, but this class is not for them (check out our Kids Camps instead).
 Students must be either enrolled in high school, or be a recently-graduated senior to be eligible for this course.